schrum2/ImageToLevel/README.md

 Turning images into 2-D video game levels

 ## HTML Server
-Quick manual setup of server
+Quick manual setup of server (Not necessary to run the code.
+Skip ahead to run from command line)

 ```
 npm run build